onnela-lab/forest/docs/source/rhythms.md

 |     cosinor_r2          	|      float    	|     Coefficient of determination of the day's cosinor fit                  	|
 |     n_valid_epochs      	|       int     	|     Number of non-missing epochs in the day                               	|

+## Assumptions and limitations

+- **24-hour local days.** Days are treated as fixed 24-hour windows with a constant number of epochs per day (`86_400 / epoch_seconds`).
+Days that are not 24 hours long -- daylight-saving transitions, which produce 23- or 25-hour local days -- are not specially handled.
+On those specific days this can bias valid-day coverage counts, day alignment, and the timing of L5, M10, and the cosinor acrophase.
+This mirrors a wider assumption in the codebase and is a known limitation.
+- **Local-midnight alignment.** Recording-level folding and the cosinor phase assume the series starts at local midnight; `run()` guarantees this via the day-grid alignment, but callers using the metric functions directly are responsible for that alignment (see the `cosinor` docstring).

 ## References

 - Van Someren EJW, et al. Bright light therapy: improved sensitivity to its